What Can the NHERI Wall of Wind Experimental Facility (WOW EF) Do For You?

 How to Start?

-The internal Usage Rates and Cost Breakdown document provides the rates associated with Federal Projects including NSF NHERI projects as well as a breakdown of the costs covered under each service.
+The Usage Rates and Cost Breakdown document provides the rates associated with Federal Projects including NSF NHERI projects as well as a breakdown of the costs covered under each service.
 NHERI projects are defined as projects receiving funding from NSF to utilize the NHERI Wall of Wind Experimental Facility.